navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

    ```bash
    export AWS_PROFILE=my-aws-account
    ```
-3. (Optional) Use the [direnv](https://direnv.net/) to manage local environment variables.
+3. (Optional) Use the [direnv](https://direnv.net/) tool to manage local environment variables.
 Instead of directly exporting environment variables on your machine, allow direnv to automatically set environment variables depending on the directory you are working in.
 4. Verify access by running the following command.
 It should print out the profile name you set in Step 1.
     ```bash
     aws sts get-caller-identity